Treatments

 • Sildenafil (Revatio)

 PDE5Is work by increasing the effects of nitric oxide in the blood vessels of the lung.
 Nitric oxide is normally produced by the lining of the blood vessels of the lung and causes the blood vessels to relax and prevents thickening.
-In pulmonary hypertension, nitric oxide levels are reduced, leading to narrowing and thickening of the vessels and increased pressure.
+In PH, nitric oxide levels are reduced, leading to narrowing and thickening of the vessels and increased pressure.
 PDE5Is help to restore normal levels of nitric oxide, thereby allowing pulmonary vessels to relax and reducing the pressure.

 Some of the frequently seen side effects include headache, flushing, muscle pain, nasal congestion, nausea, and an upset stomach.
 It may also cause lower blood pressures throughout the body.